andreasawenlof/lvlup-lore-fixed/README.md

  I've also got very inspired by [Gamerant Gaming Website](https://gamerant.com/) I've used some advice from the PP4 example project.
- The images I used from google images, just as placeholders to have some content, now i would never use this in a public website.
+ The images I used from google images, just as placeholders to have some content, now i would never use this on a public website.

  ## Thanks to:
  - My mentor Gareth